Vedic Sanskrit grammar: Perfect system

 The perfect is used mainly in the indicative.
 The stem is formed with reduplication as with the present system.

 The perfect system also produces separate "strong" and "weak" forms of the verb — the strong form is used with the singular active, and the weak form with the rest.

 The perfect in the Sanskrit can be in form of the simple perfect and the periphrastic perfect.

-The Simple Perfect can form an augmented Pluperfect, and beyond the indicative mood it can also form Perfect Subjunctives, Optatives, and Imperatives.
-All of these are lost in Classical Sanskrit, when it forms only indicatives.
+The Simple Perfect can form an augmented Pluperfect (which is equivalent in value to the imperfect), and beyond the indicative mood it can also form Perfect Subjunctives, Optatives, and Imperatives.
+All of these are lost in Classical Sanskrit, which forms only indicatives.